 Let’s be honest: Gray gets a bad rap for being boring.
 As a happy medium between black and white, gray is often used as a subtle accent color—you know, the kind of shade you pepper into your space when you don’t want to make too many waves.
 And when the rest of the color wheel is packed with fiery warm tones, moody cool shades, and high-contrast combinations, it’s easy to write gray off as a little, well, blah.

 But in reality?
-Not only does gray have the potential to be exciting, but it’s also packed with design potential—you just need to know how to use it.
-To help, we’re sharing 20 living rooms that prove gray is far from boring.
-From traditional spaces to modern marvels, and everything in between, there’s bound to be design inspiration for everyone.
+Not only does gray have the potential to be exciting, but it’s also packed with design potential—you just need to know how to unlock it.
+"Gray interiors have been on trend for some time, but there’s no need for them to be lackluster," Marie Flanigan of Marie Flanigan Interiors tells MyDomaine.

 Layer Light Tones

 "I really wanted to evoke sophisticated and modern sensibilities in what is usually a traditional suburban setting," she explains.
-Savarie used Benjamin Moore’s Revere Pewter on the moldings, and completed the room with cream cloth chairs, a marble hearth, and crisp white ceiling.
+Savarie used Benjamin Moore’s Revere Pewter on the moldings and completed the room with cream cloth chairs, a marble hearth, and a crisp white ceiling.

-Back to Nature
+Retreat to Nature

-An Orange Oasis
+Create an Orange Oasis